Eric Williams (writer): Early life

-Eric Williams was born on the 13 July 1911, and was educated at Christ's College, Finchley.
+Eric Williams was born on 13 July 1911, and was educated at Christ's College, Finchley.
 In 1940, he joined the Royal Air Force.

 Capture

 RAF Flight Lieutenant Eric Williams was the navigator of a 75 Squadron Short Stirling bomber (BK620) shot down on a bombing raid over Germany on 17/18 December 1942.
-He evaded capture for three days, but was eventually caught and sent to Oflag XXI-B at Schubin in Poland.
+He evaded capture for three days, but was eventually caught and sent to Oflag XXI-B at Szubin in German-occupied Poland.
 There he quickly formed a friendship with Lieutenant Michael Codner, who spoke French, and together they planned and executed an escape through a tunnel.
 However, they were quickly recaptured and, as punishment, sent to Stalag Luft III in Sagan (now Żagań in Poland).